Engaging employers is a key part of the WDC’s mission

 - Health Care

-- Manufacturing, including Aerospace
+- Manufacturing, including Aerospace and Maritime

 - Construction, including Energy Efficiency

 - Professional, Scientific, and Technical Services

 - Transportation and Warehousing, including Logistics and Supply Chain Management

 - Financial Services and Insurance